What is library branding, and why is it important?

 Previously I have written about maximising client engagement with newsletters and focused on the importance of content.
 However, that is only part of the story.
 Everything you are publishing, communicating, and pushing out for your audience’s consumption must have the ‘face’ of your service on it, and all internal and external content needs branding.

 A newsletter alert service like Vable ensures that your library and information service branding is automatically presented every time you send an email.
 We recognise its importance because it is one of the first questions the Vable team will ask you when you sign up for a free trial.
 “What branding do you want your newsletters to contain?”

-It’s not just about colours and logo.
-Our clients are delivering aggregated content originally created by third-party publishers, but they are making it their own by expert annotation, editing and content selection.
+It’s not just about colours and logos.
+Our clients are delivering aggregated content originally created by third-party publishers, but they are making it their own through expert annotation, editing and content selection.
 Given the sophisticated search functionality, even fully automated alerts are specific to your presentation requirements.

 [Visually engaging content] shows that your brand is invested in providing value through communication, that you are considerate of your audience’s time and needs. … Your brand is more than a logo and tagline.
 It is a comprehensive identity that is communicated through every interaction